 ‘A Boy and His Dad’ would be a good condolence poem for a son who’s lost their father.
 It tells the story of a fishing trip, but the main point is that you should treasure the time you spend with your dad.
 You don’t have to like fishing to find meaning in it.

 Sympathy poems for the loss of a brother or sister

 Brother and Sister by George Eliot

-‘Brother and Sister’ is a poem about sharing a happy childhood with a sibling.
-It’s probably too long to read aloud or use in a sympathy card, but you could choose a part you like and use that.
+‘Brother and Sister’ is about sharing a happy childhood with a sibling.
+It’s probably too long to use as a poem for a funeral card, but you could choose a part you like and use that.
 It may be especially comforting for a sister who’s lost their brother.

 An extract is below.
 The full poem is available here.